This is one of those films that as a little MonsterGirl, it left a lasting impression on me.

 “It’s merely a trick, just magic that’s all.”

 “Be convinced the dead are in a different dimension….they are dwelling beyond our reach…you must learn to accept it.”
 Carmus drifts away, Alan looks in distress.
 “Go away! , Carmus I’m sick of your horrors tonight.”

 Now the voice of Carmus seems remote.
 “There is more for you to see Foster…watch closely, the dead are living on this night.”
 Alan is crying, “I don’t want to see!”
 He is veiled in shadow now.
 He shakes himself loose of it and then points insistently, “I want no more of your tricks!….Carmus!!!!” he shouts.

-Suddenly we see close up of Alan shock upon his face.
+Suddenly we see a close-up of Alan’s shock on his face.
 He gasps.
 He has turned around in the same room that is now empty and pristine again.

 He walks over and around the bed.
 Looks to the side panel where Julia had emerged not more than minutes earlier.
-A single string note is drawing out.
+A single-string note is drawn out.
 He calls out, ” Carmus!” into the hallway.

 “Elisabeth!”
 It is dark and seems long and far off.
 Walking back into the room slightly, then jumping back startled, calling “Carmus” he is visibly shaken and his previous cockiness altered.

 Back on the landing he begins to go down the steps again, halfway down, calling ” Carmus, no use hiding.
 You won’t be able to frighten me anymore.
 This is only a play I say, it’s no more than that!
 Carmus!
 Where are you hiding…you must be here”